chriscarrollsmith/gemini-multimodal-api-calls/README.md

 # Gemini multimodal API calls

-This is a simple demo repo that shows how to make multimodal API calls to Gemini 2.0 Flash.
+This is a simple demo repo that shows how to make multimodal API calls to Gemini 2.0 Flash with LiteLLM.
+(I found the LiteLLM documentation on this inadequate.)
 The code should work with any kind of media, including images, videos, audio, and PDFs.
 You only need to change the `media_path` and `prompt` in the `main.py` file to fit your use case.

 ## Prerequisites